BenRamo06/PySpark/Dataproc/Read.md

 Is a tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases.

+**Delta Lake**
+It’s an open-source data format and transactional data management system, based on Parquet, that makes your data lake reliable by implementing ACID transactions on top of cloud object storage.
+Delta Lake tables unify batch and streaming data processing right out of the box.
+And finally, Delta Lake is designed to be 100% compatible with Apache Spark

 ### **Hive**